 Guest experience begins well before they arrive.
 The center’s website invites guests to browse preferred itineraries and activities, in order to select the one they are drawn to the most.

 There are plenty of itineraries to choose from, like happiness retreats, meditation or silent retreats, wellness retreats, or yoga teacher training.
 Guests can select a guided experience or a personal stay.
 Guided experiences are group experiences, while a personal R&R stay is completely up to the guest.
-Daily activities like pottery classes, hikes, rock climbing, kayaking, morning yoga sessions, and more are available for each guest to truly personalise their experience at the Art of Living Retreat Center.
+Daily activities like pottery classes, hikes, rock climbing, kayaking, morning yoga sessions, and more are available for each guest to truly personalize their experience at the Art of Living Retreat Center.

 The daily schedule highlights activities; guests are free to participate in as many or as few of them as they like.
 While there is a separate cost for each individual activity, bundled retreat packages that include various classes and meals are also offered.